Policy 3G: Appointments and Evaluations of University Staff

 2. Supervising authority.
 The "supervising authority" means the individual to whom the employee directly reports.
 For those employees reporting to the Board of Regents, the "supervising authority" means the Board of Regents.

-B. Conditions of appointments for officers and exempt professionals:
+B. Conditions of appointments for university staff:

 2. Term employment contracts and employment extensions